dante-robinson/Ethereum-Lottery-Template/README.md

 This is my first smart contract made in solidity with a react front end.
 This contract is not 100% decentralized and requires an owner address to call a few functions that I will get into.
 Because of this fact I do not plan on pushing this to ETH mainnet and will just be leaving it on testnet.
-Feel free to adjust this contract as you wish as it is open sourced with an MIT License.
+Feel free to adjust this contract as you wish as it is open sourced with an LGPL v3 License.

 ## How it works